DyaryRaoof/the-covid-datacenter/README..md

 # The Covid Data Center

 This was our React capstone project for Microverse curiculum.
-It is mobile web application to check a list of metrics (numeric values) for the Covid-19 that I created making use of React and Redux and the Coronavirus data API from Narrativa.com.
+It is mobile web application to check a list of metrics (numeric values) for the Covid-19 in United States of America that I created making use of React and Redux and the Coronavirus data API from Narrativa.com.

 ![screenshot](./screenshot1.png)